RaviRanjan02/Mytheresa_clone/README.md

 After getting this project by Masai in construct week.
 I went through the actual website to understand the entire flow and noted down all the important features which were to be implemented.
 I created a roadmap for the project (Structure of the project,  with specific timelines).

 # Tech Stacks Used:
-I used React JS,MongoDB,Json-Server,Node Js,Express Js,Chakra UI,React icons,Heruko for building this Project .We also used tools like Github for hosting our project.
+I used React JS,MongoDB,Json-Server,Node Js,Express Js,Chakra UI,React icons,Heruko for building this Project .I also used tools like Github for hosting our project.

 # Snaps of my Website: